digital-services-act/transparency-database/resources/markdown/announcements.md

+#### [Announcement – Dashboard] New pages and filters for better separation between platforms
+<p class="ecl-u-type-paragraph" style="margin-top:-20px; font-style: italic !important">Published Published 19/12/2024</p>

+On 14th October 2024, the [dashboard](/dashboard) of the DSA Transparency Database was updated to include a clearer separation between the Statements of Reasons submitted by Very Large Online Platforms (VLOPs)  and the rest (non-VLOP) platforms.
+The changes are particularly notable in the first and second pages of the dashboard; unified information for all platforms is available in page 6 (‘all platforms’).
+A new taxonomy was also added in the ‘Platforms’ filter that allows users to select with a single click all the VLOPs or all the non-VLOPs.

 #### [Announcement – DB] 2025 Update of the DSA Transparency Database schema in line with the Implementing Regulation on Transparency Reporting

 <p class="ecl-u-type-paragraph" style="margin-top:-20px; font-style: italic !important">Published 04/11/2024</p>